HomeSite Map

 American Releases

 May 27th, 1963 was the first release of the song in the states, although it was unbeknownst to most of us.
-This was as the b-side to their second failed US single “From Me To You” on Vee-Jay Records.
+This was as the b-side to their second failed American single “From Me To You” on Vee-Jay Records.
 This mono version was the same as released in Britain, which did not contain the extra harmonica overdubs.
+As with its British release, the songwriting credits on both sides of this single were listed as "McCartney - Lennon."

-The next release of the song was on March 23rd, 1964 as the b-side to the Vee-Jay single “Do You Want To Know A Secret?”.
-With the immense popularity of The Beatles at this time, not only did the a-side make the charts (#2) but “Thank You Girl” made the charts as well, peaking at #35 on the Billboard singles charts.
+The next release of the song was on March 23rd, 1964 as the b-side to the Vee-Jay single “Do You Want To Know A Secret.”
+With the immense popularity of The Beatles at this time, not only did the a-side make the charts (#2) but “Thank You Girl” made the charts as well, peaking at #35 on the Billboard Hot 100.
+Once again, the songwriting credit here was "McCartney - Lennon."

 As a companion to this album, Capitol released a "Compact 33 Disc" for use in juke boxes across the country.
 This six-song EP contained "Thank You Girl" as the lead-off song on side one.
 This rare disc was released in April of 1964.